 Screen printing is the process of forcing ink into tightly woven, framed mesh with a roller.
-The first pass of the roller presses the ink into the mesh, then with a ?return pass? the ink is stamped onto a substrate.
-From a procedural aspect you might be thinking it all sounds so simple.
-The truth, however, is that screen printing is an artisan?s craft.
-It takes years to master, as well as a passion for perfection.
-Have you ever wondered “how can I find a good t shirt printing near me? welp all your problems are solved.
+The first pass of the roller presses the ink into the mesh, then with a return pass, the ink is stamped onto a substrate.
+From a procedural aspect, you might be thinking it all sounds so simple.
+The truth, however, is that screen printing is an artisan’s craft.

 What can screen printing do for you?

-Screen printing, sometimes referred to as silk screen printing, can be used on things like coffee mugs, bottles, bags…and T-shirts.
+Screen printing sometimes referred to as silk screen printing, can be used on things like coffee mugs, bottles, bags…and T-shirts.
 Especially T shirt printing Atlanta.
-Which is not to say the practice is limited to fabric.
+This is not to say the practice is limited to fabric.
 It?s been utilized on glass, wood, paper, and even plastics.

 Use screen printing for the following kinds of projects: